ozeron/seo-semantic-suggestor/readme.md

 - [ ] RAG for sitemap?
 - [ ] remove dummy diffs
 - [ ] remove links to external site
+- [ ] optimize cost for big website, RAG??? or maybe page by page IDK